MoreiraCN/GMAP/README.md

 ### GMAP

-The following pipeline was used for mapping and aligning cDNA sequences on the assembled genome of the species *Holochilus sciureus* (2n = 56, NF = 56), a Neotropical rodent of tribe Oryzomyini.
+The following pipeline was used for mapping and aligning cDNA sequences of *Mus musculus* on the assembled genome of the species *Holochilus sciureus* (2n = 56, NF = 56), a Neotropical rodent of tribe Oryzomyini.

 **Software used:**